JamesDWatson/Assessment1/Citation.md

 If citing this software, please cite the following https://github.com/JamesDWatson/Assessment1

-The original greengraph program was taken from James Hitherington's programming notes from 2016-2017.
+The original greengraph program was taken from James Hetherington's programming notes from 2016-2017.
 See the following link http://development.rc.ucl.ac.uk/training/engineering